Bodaprashanthyadav/Ampexedu_Backend_Server/README.md

 **Here Is my Ampex-Education_Backend_Server(users Enrollements) https://ampexedu-backend-server.onrender.com    (Link to Access):**

-**📌 Ampex Education - Backend Server**  <br/>
+**📌 Ampex Education - Backend Server
 A backend server built with Node.js, Express.js, and MongoDB for handling user enrollments and course details.
+It also includes a mail notification system that alerts the admin, receptionist, and staff in real-time whenever a user submits the enrollment form.

 **📖 Table of Contents**     <br/>